rosegithub1995/PrivacyPolicy/README.md

 **How We Use Your Information**

-- **Service Improvement**: We use the collected information to enhance and personalize your experience with [Your Software/Application Name].
+- **Service Improvement**: We use the collected information to enhance and personalize your experience with T Downloader.
 - **Communication**: We may use your contact information to send important updates, newsletters, or promotional materials.

 **Data Security**